 The sustainability performance of each reasonable alternative site has been considered in the selection of sites.
 The Sustainability Appraisal includes a scoring and assessment narrative on the sustainability performance of each reasonable alternative and recommendations for mitigation measures which have been incorporated in policy requirements as appropriate.
-The Sustainability Appraisal (insert link) highlighted a number of negative and positive impacts for the two reasonable alternative sites in Buxton with Lamas cluster and showed how the proposed new allocation and the carried forward allocation scored the same.
+The Sustainability Appraisal (which can be found in the evidence base here) highlighted a number of negative and positive impacts for the two reasonable alternative sites in Buxton with Lamas cluster and showed how the proposed new allocation and the carried forward allocation scored the same.